sel4-cap/dev-kit-microkit-manifest/docs/building_applications.md

 # Enter microkit directory
 cd /host/seL4Test/microkit
 # build application
-./init-build.sh "<example you want to build>"
+./init-build.sh -DMICROKIT_APP=uboot-driver-example -DPLATFORM=maaxboard
 ```

-On completion of the compilation, the resulting executable is available at `/host/seL4Test/microkit/example/maaxboard/<example built>\example-build` on the build environment, or available at `/<host_directory>/seL4Test/microkit/example/maaxboard/<example built>\example-build` on the host machine, where `/<host_directory>` was the directory on the host mapped to the build environment.
+On completion of the compilation, the resulting executable is available at `/host/seL4Test/microkit/example/maaxboard/uboot-driver-example/example-build` on the build environment, or available at `/<host_directory>/seL4Test/microkit/example/maaxboard/uboot-driver-example/example-build` on the host machine, where `<host_directory>` was the directory on the host mapped to the build environment.

 ## Appendices